Royal Belfast Academical Institution: The modern school

 In the 1920s, in the period of Geoffrey Garrod's principalship, the house system was founded, and a school uniform, including the ubiquitous yellow and black quartered cap, was worn for the first time.

 In the Second World War, 106 Old Instonians fell in the conflict.
 During the war, younger pupils attended branch schools at The Royal School, Dungannon, and at the house known as Fairy Hill in Osborne Gardens.
 Air-raid shelters were built on the rear quad and a barrage balloon was anchored to the middle of the front lawn.

-The serious civil disorder affecting Belfast in the 1970s and 1980s was a considerable challenge to Inst as a city centre school.
+The serious civil disorder affecting Belfast in the 1970s and 1980s was a considerable challenge to RBAI as a city centre school.
 The Europa, close to the school, was reputedly "the most bombed hotel in the world", having been hit 36 times.
-Inst had regular bomb alerts, causing the entire school to evacuate and assemble on the front lawn, but in the course of the Troubles not one day of school was lost.
+RBAI had regular bomb alerts, causing the entire school to evacuate and assemble on the front lawn, but in the course of the Troubles not one day of school was lost.

-Since the 1980s, Inst has benefited from a number of major infrastructure investments: the Jack McDowell Pavilion at Osborne Park, the purpose-built sixth form centre, a multi-function sports centre and fitness suite, the Christ Church Centre of Excellence, the new pavilion at Bladon Park, a water-based synthetic hockey pitch at Shaw's Bridge and the Centre of Innovation in the technology department.
+Since the 1980s, RBAI has benefited from a number of major infrastructure investments: the Jack McDowell Pavilion at Osborne Park, the purpose-built sixth form centre, a multi-function sports centre and fitness suite, the Christ Church Centre of Excellence, the new pavilion at Bladon Park, a water-based synthetic hockey pitch at Shaw's Bridge and the Centre of Innovation in the technology department.

-Inst currently has over one thousand pupils on the main site and over two hundred pupils in the preparatory department, Inchmarlo.
+RBAI currently has over one thousand pupils on the main site and over two hundred pupils in the preparatory department, Inchmarlo.
 About 150 new pupils enter every year.